-- 1. identifies the appropriate policies, regulations and frequency plans pertinent to the deployment and licensing of maritime radicommunications systems in Trinidad and Tobago, - 2. identifies the various types of stations to be licensed and the rules that govern the assignment of call signs and other unique identifiers. - 3. does not focus on the procedures for the operation of maritime radiocommunications equipment and registration of vessels as these are defined in the user manuals and guidelines of MSD. - 4. does not outline the detailed licensing procedures for the authorisation of maritime systems, such as new applications, amendments and renewals, as these are captured in the Authority's licensing procedures which can be found on the Authority's website.
+- 1. focus on the procedures for the operation of maritime radiocommunications equipment and registration of vessels as these are defined in the user manuals and guidelines of MSD. - 2. outline the detailed licensing procedures for the authorisation of maritime systems, such as new applications, amendments and renewals, as these are captured in the Authority's licensing procedures which can be found on the Authority's website. - 3. relate to public cellular mobile telecommunications services.